 Due to the high demand for micromosaics during the 19th century, there was an influx of non-skilled workers in Rome who made cheap, poor quality pieces.
 These, unfortunately, flooded the market, hurting the reputation of the industry as a whole.6Although many mosaicists were never recorded, there was a group of exceptional artists that became famous during this period.
 The first of note was Giacomo Raffaelli (1753-1836).
 He executed an extremely fine version of the “Doves of Pliny” in 1779 that now resides in the British Museum.

-Raffaelli was a founding father in the area of micromosaics and started the School of Mosaics in Milan.
+Raffaelli was a founding father in the area of micromosaics, one of the first to incorporate micromosaics in jewelry, and he started the School of Mosaics in Milan.
 While there, he was commissioned by Napoleon I in 1809 to create a copy of Leonardo Da Vinci’s famed Last Supper in mosaic.
 It was finished after Napoleon’s abdication in 1814 when Milan was under Austrian rule.
 When it was completed, Francis II of Austria acquired it and wanted to place it in Belvedere Palace, but it was too large.
 Instead, it was installed on the north wall of the Minoritenkirche (Minorities Church, formerly the Italian National Church of Mary of the Snows) in Vienna where it resides today.

 It is an incredible piece of work, showcasing Giacomo Raffaelli’s mastery of the art of mosaic.
 It measures approximately 30 x 14 feet and weighs 20 tons.
 It shows that he was adept at both large-scale mosaics as well as the much smaller micromosaics, so popular in jewelry during this period.